 Through the Quiet Parks Program, NSNSD works with park managers, providing technical expertise and guidance to reduce the effects of park-generated noise on park resources and visitors using the following process:

 - Assess impacts to park resources and values.

 - Reduce park noise through actions like retrofitting noisy machinery, purchasing new equipment, and scheduling noisy activities at times that avoid conflicts.

 - Measure the effectiveness of noise reduction strategies.

 - Develop a plan for ongoing and future noise reducing actions.

-Parks that work through the Quiet Parks Program will be eligible for certification as an NPS Certified Quiet Park.
-The certification will recognize and highlight park efforts to minimize noise from NPS activities.
+Parks that work through the program are eligible for certification as an NPS Certified Quiet Park.
+The certification recognizes and highlights park efforts to minimize noise from NPS activities.

-This flowchart outlines the current process for obtaining quiet park certification; however, the tools and resources provided may be used by parks in a piecemeal fashion to minimize noise without completing the entire certification process.
+This flowchart outlines the process for obtaining quiet park certification.
+Parks may also apply the tools and resources in a piecemeal fashion to minimize noise without completing the entire certification process.